Further Education Means Success

 Disability Discrimination Code of Practice for Further and Higher Education

 The Disability Discrimination Code of Practice for Further and Higher Education was issued by the Equality Commission for Northern Ireland under section 54A of the Disability Discrimination Act 1995.

 The Code provides practical guidance for further and higher education institutions on how to avoid committing acts which are unlawful under, and other matters relating to, the operation of Part III Chapter II, Further and Higher Education, of the Special Educational Needs and Disability (Northern Ireland) Order 2005.
 There is also a Disability Discrimination Code of Practice for Schools.

 More useful FE publications

-- Management Statement and Financial Memorandum between the Department for the Economy and the Further Education Colleges and Appendices
+- Management Statement and Financial Memorandum between the DfE and FE colleges and appendices

-- Guide for Governors – This document describes the main powers and responsibilities of governing bodies.
+- Guide for Governors of Northern Ireland further education colleges – this document describes the main powers and responsibilities of governing bodies.
 It offers advice and provides background information on the further education sector which governors may find helpful.

-Copies of circulars issued to Further Education Colleges by the Department can be found in our publications.
+Copies of circulars issued to further education colleges by the department can be found in our publications section.

 Statistics and research

 Statistics and research on further education in Northern Ireland is available at: